Labs24GOK/BackEnd/README.md

 To get the server running locally:

-🚫 adjust these scripts to match your project
+🚫 adjust these scripts to match your project.

 - Clone this repo
 - **yarn install** to install all required dependencies